Bogus Antifa Claims Follow Capitol Riot

 But the Philly Antifa website was actually identifying the man in the photo, and another man, as alleged neo-Nazis — not its own members.

-The faulty claims about those three individuals was also at the core of a dubious Washington Timesstory, headlined: “Facial recognition firm claims Antifa infiltrated Trump protesters who stormed Capitol.”
+The faulty claims about those three individuals were also at the core of a dubious Washington Timesstory, headlined: “Facial recognition firm claims Antifa infiltrated Trump protesters who stormed Capitol.”

 The story claimed that a group called XRVision (whose work has been previously cited by right-wing outlets) “used its software to do facial recognition of protesters and matched two Philadelphia Antifa members to two men inside the Senate.”
 It further said that “XRVision also has identified another man who, while not known to have Antifa links, is someone who shows up at climate and Black Lives Matter protests in the West.”